az-digital/az_quickstart/CONTRIBUTING.md

 ## Recommendation - macOS CLI Users
 Some composer patches may not apply correctly when running `composer install` or `composer update` on macOS.
 This is because the version of the `patch` utility that is included with macOS differs from the version of GNU patch included with most Linux operating systems.
 A workaround for this problem is to install GNU patch with [homebrew](https://brew.sh/).
-It is recommended to premptively install this formulae and avoid this composer complication altogether.
+We recommended installing this formula preemptively on macOS to avoid this composer complication altogether.
 `brew install gpatch` - [homebrew formula](https://formulae.brew.sh/formula/gpatch)
 [Relevant issue discussion](https://github.com/cweagans/composer-patches/issues/423)